mgit-at/arti/README.md

 ```

 The checksum file will be generated on upload and checked when downloading.
 This file contains a algorithm specifier and the hash value seperated by a `:`.

-For now the only
-supported checksum algorightm is SHA-256 which uses the identifier `sha256` and the hex encoded
+For now the only supported checksum algorightm is SHA-256 which uses the identifier `sha256`
-hash value:
+and the hex-encoded hash value:

 ```
-sha256:hex(SHA246(<file>))
+sha256:hex(SHA256(<file>))
 ```

 ## Configuration